indexmod/indexmod/pages/deinichenko-andrei.md

 credits: Andrei Deinichenko sndcdn.com
 ---

-Andrei Deinichenko (aka Deinich, Deini, Dei, oDei) is a Russian-Urainian based in Kiev and UK **visual artist**, **writer**, and **multimedia creator** born in 1971 in Aksai.
+Andrei Deinichenko (aka Deinich, Deini, Dei, oDei) is a Russian-Ukrainian based in Kiev and UK **visual artist**, **writer**, and **multimedia creator** born in 1971 in Aksai.
 He is a multifaceted professional with several notable achievements:

 **Professional Roles and Contributions**
 - Founder of the **Indexmod Encyclopedia**